 For wheat, in particular, the price premiums received for high-protein grain can be an important consideration when choosing N rates.
 This is because applying more N tends to increase grain protein (as well as yield).
 But when N prices are high, do protein premiums provide enough incentive to push up the optimal N rate?

 Figure 2 shows results when my example is expanded to include protein premiums.
 I’m assuming that with no N application there would be 9% protein in the grain, and that it takes 35 kg N/ha to increase the protein by 1%.
 I’m using the following protein premiums above ASW quality grain: $10 for APW2; $20 for APW1 and $30/tonne H2.
 The graph shows the weighted average result for a wide range of potential yields, allowing for the fact that protein gets diluted when the yield is higher.

 As you’d expect, protein premiums push up profits at higher N rates.
 For this particular example, this increases the optimal N rate from about 40 to about 60 kg/ha.
 However, the economic benefit from increasing the N rate in that way is very small.
 Looking along the orange line, the difference in expected profit between 40 and 60 kg N is only $4/ha.
-In this example, even with very high N prices, chasing protein to a small extent is not a bad thing to do, but the benefit from doing so, on average, is very small.
+In this example, even with very high N prices, chasing protein to a small extent is not a bad thing to do, but it’s not a particularly good thing to do either: the benefit from doing so, on average, is very small.

 (I’ve often talked about how flat these payoff curves generally are near the optimal rate.
 See PD88.
 It means that, although a sizable rate cut makes sense, getting the size of that rate cut exactly right is not important.)